This blog post was originally published on January 2, 2013 and updated on December 6, 2017.

-As is the case with most Spanish holidays, a big part of the Spanish Christmas tradition of Los Reyes Magos is food related.
-The delicious Roscón de Reyes takes center stage and makes for the perfect festive breakfast, afternoon snack or even dessert!
+As is the case with most Spanish holidays, a big part of the Spanish Christmas tradition of Los Reyes Magos is focused around food.
+The delicious roscón de Reyes takes center stage and makes for the perfect festive breakfast, afternoon snack or dessert!
+We guarantee you’ll find the perfect roscón de Reyes in Madrid at one of these spots!

-The roscón is a sweet bread (almost like a brioche) that is baked into an oval shape, then filled with whipped cream, chocolate cream, meringue, or custard cream.
-It is typical to decorate the cake with sugared fruit, and the end result looks like a king’s crown full of colorful jewels.
+The roscón is a sweet bread (almost like a brioche) that is baked into a circle or an oval shape.
+It isn’t always filled, but traditional fillings include whipped cream, chocolate cream, meringue or custard cream.
+It is typical to decorate the cake with colorful candied fruits, creating what looks like a king’s crown full of sparkling jewels.

 Antigua Pastelería del Pozo

-As one of the city’s oldest pastry shops (it opened its doors in 1830), this is an incredibly popular place for locals to order their Roscón de Reyes.
-You can try it plain, or stuffed with their delicious homemade fillings.
-Whichever option you choose, you won’t be disappointed!
+As one of the city’s oldest pastry shops (it opened its doors in 1830), this is an incredibly popular place for locals to order their roscón de Reyes in Madrid.
+With a 187-year-old recipe, Pozo says it is their respect to tradition, high-quality ingredients and love and care that make their roscón so delicious.
+You can try it plain, or stuffed with their tasty homemade fillings.
+Both options are equally delicious!

 Address: Calle de Pozo, 8